cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **password**: The password to the username/login you are using as *user*.

+**Sound Event Parameters**

+- **window_detect**: Number of samples (~1s each) to examine to determine if a sound is persistent.
+- **persistence**:   Number of detections within window_detect to consider a sound event has started.
+- **decay**:          Number of waveforms without the sound to consider the sound event has stopped.

+**Sounds and Filters**

+The sounds yaml group allows you to select the specific sound groups you want to track and (optionally) set thresholds for each.
+Available sound groups are:
+- aircraft
+- alert (e.g., sirens, alarms, ringtones, loud pops...)
+- animals
+- birds
+- construction (e.g., banging, sawing...)
+- insects
+- music
+- people
+- vehicles
+- weather

+More on sound groups below.

 ## Modified YAMNet Sound Class Scheme for Convenience Integrating with Home Assistant.

 In the addon's directory is a *files* subdirectory, which contains the YAMNet *tflite* model